 In general, anything from the assigned reading or lecture could be on the test.
 In order to help you focus, I have provided a partial list of topics that you should know below.
 In some cases, I have explicitly listed topics that you do not need to know.
-In addition, you do not need to memorize the pseudo-code for any algorithm, but you should be able to apply the principles of the major algorithms to a problem as we have done in class and on the homework.
+In addition, you do not need to reproduce the pseudo-code for any algorithm, but you should be able to apply the principles of the major algorithms to a problem as we have done in class and on the homework.

 - Ch.
 1 Introduction

 - o rationality

 - o definitions of "artificial intelligence"

 - The Turing Test

 - you do not need to know:

 - dates and history

 - Ch.
 2 Agents

 - PEAS descriptions

 - performance measure, environment, actuators, sensors

-- o properties of task environments
+- properties of task environments

-- fully observable vs. partially observable, deterministic vs. stochastic vs, strategic, episodic vs. sequential, static vs. dynamic, discrete vs. continuous, single agent vs. multiagent
+- fully observable vs. partially observable, deterministic vs. stochastic vs, strategic, episodic vs. sequential, static vs. dynamic, discrete vs. continuous, single agent vs. multiagent, known vs. unknown

 - agent architectures

 - simple reflex agents, goal-based agents, utility-based agents

+- state representations

+- atomic, factored, structured

 - you do not need to know:

 - learning agents

 - Ch.
-3 Search (Sect.
-3.1-3.5)
+3 Search

 - problem description

-- initial state, actions (successor function), goal test, path cost, step cost
+- initial state, actions, transition model, goal test, path cost/step cost

-- o tree search
+- tree search

-- expanding nodes, fringe
+- expanding nodes, frontier

 - branching factor

+- o graph search

+- explored set

 - uninformed search strategies

 - breadth-first, depth-first, uniform cost

 - similarities and differences / benefits and tradeoffs between strategies

 - evaluation criteria

 - completeness, optimality, time complexity, space complexity

-- you do not need to know:

-- depth-limited, iterative deepening or bidirectional search

-- the exact O() for any strategy's time/space complexity (but you should know relative complexity)

-- Ch.
-4 Informed Search (Sect.
-4.1-4.2)

 - best first search

-- evaluation function, heuristics
+- evaluation function

+- informed search

-- o strategies
+- heuristics

-- greedy search, A\
+- greedy best-first, A

 - admissible heuristics

 - similarities and differences / benefits and tradeoffs between strategies

 - you do not need to know:

+- depth-limited, iterative deepening or bidirectional search

+- the exact O() for any strategy's time/space complexity (but you should know relative complexity)

-- details of proof that A\ is optimal if h(n) is admissible
+- details of proof that A is optimal if h(n) is admissible

 - memory bounded heuristic search

 - learning heuristics from experience

 - Ch.
-6 Game playing (Sect.
-6.1-6.2, 6.4, 6.6-6.8)
+5 Game playing (Sect.
+5.1-5.2, 5.4, 5.7-5.9)

-- o two-player zero-sum game
+- two-player zero-sum game

 - problem description

-- initial state, actions (successor function), terminal test, utility function
+- initial state, actions, transition model, terminal test, utility function

-- o minimax algorithm
+- minimax algorithm

 - o optimal decision vs. imperfect real-time decisions

-- o evaluation function, cutoff-test
+- \circ evaluation function, cutoff-test

 - you do not need to know:

 - alpha-beta pruning

+- forward pruning

+- details of any state-of-the-art game playing programs

 - Ch.
 7 Logical Agents (Sect.
-7.1-7.4)
+7.1-7.4, 7.7-7.8)

 - knowledge-based agents

 - TELL, ASK

 - propositional logic

 - syntax and semantics

-- entailment, models, truth tables
+- o entailment, models, truth tables

 - o valid, satisfiable, unsatisfiable

-- model checking
+- \circ model checking

 - you do not need to know:

 - details of the Wumpus world

+- circuit-based agents

 - Ch.
-8 First-Order Logic (Sect.
-8.1-8.5)
+8 First-Order Logic

-- syntax and semantics
+- o syntax and semantics

 - be able to translate English sentences into logic sentences

-- quantification
+- o quantification

 - existential, universal

 - o domain, model, interpretation

+- o equality/inequality

+- making statements about quantity (e.g., exactly two brothers)

 - you do not need to know:

-- specific axioms from the Minesweeper or genealogy examples
+- specific axioms from the domains given in class or the book